CDJellen/ndbc-api/README.md

 The `api` has two public methods which support accessing supported NDBC station measurements.

 1. The `get_modes` method, which returns a list of supported `mode`s, corresponding to the data formats provided by the NDBC data service.
+For example, the `adcp` mode represents "Acoustic Doppler Current Profiler" measurements, providing information about ocean currents at different depths, while `cwind` represents "Continuous winds" data, offering high-frequency wind speed and direction measurements.

 Note that not all stations provide the same set of measurements.
 The `available_realtime` and `available_historical` methods can be called on a station-by station basis to ensure a station has the desired data available, before building and executing requests with `get_data`.